CodeFrite/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ### Access Control Design Patterns (Restricting access to certain functions using things like Ownable, Role-based Control) Access Control Design Patterns

-I am using OpenZeppelin to manage the access control to my contracts functions:
+I am inheriting from OpenZeppelin `Ownable` contract to manage the access control to most of my contracts functions:

 ```
   /**